Understanding ADHD Executive Dysfunction And How To Overcome It

 Improving time management

 People with ADHD can also take steps to improve their time management.
-In school, they can write the due date at the top of each one of their assignments.
-They can use calendars to keep track of things like chores, activities, and long-term projects.
+In school, they can write the due date at the top of each of their assignments, or use calendars to keep track of things like chores, activities, and long-term projects.
 Breaking tasks into chunks so they seem more manageable may allow them to retain their motivation to complete them.
 Additionally, they can come up with realistic time frames for completing each one.

 Organization and management of space

 Those living with ADHD experiencing executive dysfunction may be more prone to misplacing things and can also struggle with spatial management.
-So, it can be helpful for them to have separate work areas for different projects.
-They might have different sets of supplies for various activities as well to help with executive functioning.
+So it can be helpful for them to have separate work areas for different projects.
+They might have different, clearly marked sets of supplies for various activities as well.

-Cutting down on clutter is essential, as is keeping their workplaces organized.
+Cutting down on clutter can be essential, as can keeping one’s workplaces organized.
 Scheduling weekly or even daily times for cleaning those workspaces can help ensure it doesn’t become overwhelming to keep the spaces tidy.
 The younger they are when they fall into these patterns, the more likely they’ll be able to stick with them as they get older and join the adult world with its various responsibilities.

 Improving work habits